jeff4/bionotes.github.io/_other/newport-2021.md

 ## Part I: The Case Against Email
 ### Chapter 1: Email Reduces Productivity
 * Story of Sean who ran a small London software and tech consultancy that built internal applications for large corporate clients. (p.
 3-5)
+	* Note that in a 2019 follow up interview, Newport talked to Sean and found that Sean's company dissolved.
+But not because the new productivity system failed.
+And Sean was committed to recreating a version of it next time he ran a lartge team.
+See Chapter 1, footnote 24 (p.
+268)
 ### Chapter 2: Email Makes Us Miserable
 ### Chapter 3: Email Has a Mind of Its Own